ichbinlucaskim/ichbinlucaskim/README.md

 <br/>

 ## 🤖 Engineering Philosophy
-> I bridge the gap between AI reasoning and production reality by building reliable, high‑throughput agentic workflows (LangGraph, NeMo Guardrails, Ragas) that plan, use tools, and solve real problems at scale.
+> I bridge the gap between AI reasoning and production reality by building reliable, high‑throughput agentic workflows (NeMo Guardrails, AutoGen, Ragas) that plan, use tools, and solve real problems at scale.

 <br/>